bocoup/web-platform-contribution-guide/src/governance.rst

 WHATWG and HTML
 ~~~~~~~~~~~~~~~

-WHATWG (Web Hypertext Application Technology Working Group) is an independent group of standards developers that split off from the W3C in 2004 [2]_ based on disagreements about the future of HTML.
+WHATWG (Web Hypertext Application Technology Working Group) is an independent group of standards developers that `split off from the W3C in 2004 <https://whatwg.org/news/start>`__ based on disagreements about the future of HTML.
-The W3C wanted to stop working on HTML, and start working on XHTML 2, a new version of XHTML that was by design not backwards compatible with HTML 4.01 or XHTML 1.x.
+The W3C wanted to stop working on HTML, and continue working on XHTML 2, a new version of XHTML that was by design not backwards compatible with HTML 4.01 or XHTML 1.x.
-WHATWG saw proprietary technologies like Flash and Silverlight as threats to an open and royalty free web, and wanted to make the future of web standards include a story for web application development [3]_.
+WHATWG saw proprietary technologies like Flash and Silverlight as threats to an open and royalty free web, and wanted to make the future of web standards `include a story for web application development <https://www.w3.org/2004/04/webapps-cdf-ws/papers/opera.html>`__.
 WHATWG did this in HTML, and was successful.
 WHATWG split off, and continued working on what briefly became known as HTML5.

 In 2007, the W3C saw the importance of HTML, and started working on HTML5 as a downstream fork of WHATWG’s HTML, initially with both groups working together from a single source document to produce identical specifications from the Table of Contents onwards.
 Over time, the two groups disagreed on both technical details and goals for the specification, where the W3C prioritized creating a "finished" version of HTML5 and WHATWG prioritized continuous improvement of bug fixes and new features.

-In 2011, the WHATWG stopped versioning HTML in favor of a living standard [4]_.
+In 2011, the `WHATWG stopped versioning HTML in favor of a living standard <https://blog.whatwg.org/html-is-the-new-html5>`__.
 HTML5 is still a popular marketing term for "modern web technology", but no longer refers to a technology that people are working on today.

-In late 2017, the WHATWG formalized its operating principles under a "steering group agreement" for cooperation between Google, Apple, Mozilla and Microsoft [5]_.
+In late 2017, the WHATWG formalized its operating principles under a `steering group agreement <https://whatwg.org/sg-agreement>`__ for cooperation between Google, Apple, Mozilla and Microsoft.
 Before that, the WHATWG was a loose group of interested parties and did not have any patent policy, which prevented some companies from contributing formally (in particular Microsoft).

 In 2018, the W3C invited WHATWG back to run the HTML standard.
-The main HTML specification is now worked on under the whatwg/html repository [6]_.
+The main HTML specification is now worked on under the `whatwg/html repository <https://github.com/whatwg/html/>`__.
-In May 2019, the details of this arrangement were worked out, and the W3C and WHATWG agreed to collaborate on a single version of the HTML and DOM specifications [7]_.
+In May 2019, the details of this arrangement were worked out, and the `W3C and WHATWG agreed to collaborate <https://www.w3.org/blog/2019/05/w3c-and-whatwg-to-work-together-to-advance-the-open-web-platform/>`__ on a single version of the HTML and DOM specifications.

 The WHATWG is leading work on things like HTML, Compatibility, Console Object, DOM, Encoding, Fetch, Fullscreen, URL and XHR.